 Ed.
 Specialist in Music Education, Troy University (AL)

-Ed.D. in Education Leadership, Argosy University in Sarasota, FL.
-(Part of his doctoral research was conducted in the industrial city of Novokuznetsk, Kemerovo, Russia which is located in southwestern Siberia.)
+Ed.D. in Education Leadership, Argosy University in Sarasota, FL (Part of his doctoral research took place in southwestern Siberia in the industrial city of Novokuznetsk, Russia.)

 During his 34-years as a music educator, Dr. McLendon’s performing ensembles toured most of the United States, eastern Canada, most of western and central Europe, and the countries of Ecuador and Colombia, South America.
 At his first public school job in 1979-80, the Murray High School Band in Murray, KY was invited to perform in the 1980 Macy*s Thanksgiving Day Parade in New York.
 Also on 1980, the band was recognized by the National Band Association as one of the top bands in the United States and performed at their National Convention in Knoxville, TN.
 McLendon also had a second group in Knoxville, the Enterprise High School Band from Enterprise, AL, that he was also writing for and consulting.

 In 1983, Dr. McLendon’s entire 32-piece percussion ensemble for the Pride of Cincinnati Drum & Bugle Corps was honored to have jazz artist Chuck Mangione visit their rehearsal.
 Mangione’s album Journey to a Rainbow (Columbia Records, 1983), had just been released.
 After a jam session with the group, Mangione asked if the percussion ensemble could accompany him for a performance at his wife’s graduation reception at the University of Cincinnati the next day.
 Of course, happily accepted the invitation and the ensemble accompanied Mangione on several of his well-known songs.